Brucellosis Market

 R&D and Innovation TrendsAround 22% of zoonotic disease research funding is currently dedicated to brucellosis and related infections.
 This investment is driving progress in next-generation vaccines, digital disease monitoring platforms, and improved therapeutic approaches.
 The integration of modern technologies is reshaping the market landscape and setting new standards in disease management.

-- In September 2023, The Department of Animal Husbandry and Veterinary Services, Panaji, Goa, implemented the Brucellosis Vaccination Programme under the National Animal Disease Control Programme.
-All cattle and female buffalo calves between the ages of 4 and 8 months underwent brucellosis vaccination.
+In September 2023, the Department of Animal Husbandry and Veterinary Services in Panaji, Goa, launched the Brucellosis Vaccination Programme as part of the National Animal Disease Control Programme.
+The initiative focused on vaccinating cattle and female buffalo calves aged between 4 and 8 months to prevent the spread of brucellosis and improve livestock health.

-- In April 2022, Ceva Santé Animale entered a joint venture with Mitsui & Co.
-Ltd to accelerate the expansion of the veterinary laboratory to Japan.
+In April 2022, Ceva Santé Animale formed a joint venture with Mitsui & Co.
+Ltd. to accelerate the expansion of its veterinary laboratory operations in Japan.
+This collaboration aims to strengthen research capabilities and enhance access to advanced animal health solutions in the region.

 Brucellosis Market Segment Analysis